-Yes, all five classes are required of Learning Community participants.
-Additionally, these five classes meet both major and general education class requirements for students with health science majors and those interested in a career in the medical sciences.
-The five classes also meet the requirements for all non-health science majors if you decide to change your major while at Bellarmine.
+Yes, all four classes are required of Learning Community participants.
+Additionally, these four classes meet both major and general education class requirements for students with health science majors and those interested in a career in the medical sciences.
+The four classes also meet the requirements for all non-health science majors if you decide to change your major while at Bellarmine.

 Can I take any classes other than those in Galileo?

 Yes, in the fall semester students will be taking three classes together: Human Anatomy & Physiology (BIOL108) or Principles of Biology (BIOL 130), Expository Writing (ENGL101), and Freshmen Focus (IDC.
 100) for a total of eight credit hours.
 Generally, students enroll in 14 to 17 hours of classes per semester.
 Therefore you could register for to two to three additional 3-credit hour classes in the fall semester depending on your major and other considerations.
-In the spring semester there are currently two 3-credit hour classes required; Freshmen Seminar (IDC.
-101) and an art, music, or theatre class designed specifically for the Galileo Learning Community.
-This allows you up to three or four additional 3-credit hour classes to take independent of the learning community.
+In the spring semester there is currently one 3-credit hour class required; Freshmen Seminar (IDC.
+101) This allows you up to three or four additional 3-credit hour classes to take independent of the learning community.
 We will work with you to ensure that you have the appropriate schedule of classes.

 I am not sure about my major but am interested in the health sciences – should I still think about participating in the Galileo Learning Community?